Recon-Fuzz/recon-docs/src/extra/advanced.md

 Clamping reduces the search space for the fuzzer, making it more likely that you'll explore interesting states in your system.

-Clamped handlers should be a subset of all target functions by calling the unclamped handlers with the reduced input space.
+Clamped handlers should be a subset of all target functions by calling the unclamped handlers with the clamped inputs.
-This ensures that the fuzzer doesn't become overbiased and is prevented from exploring potentially interesting states and also ensures checks for inlined properties which are implemented in the unclamped handlers are always performed.
+This ensures that the fuzzer doesn't become overbiased, preventing it from exploring potentially interesting states, and also ensures checks for inlined properties which are implemented in the unclamped handlers are always performed.

 ```solidity